-for an extra

-$100 saving if you've traveled on a previous Amawaterways cruise.
-Plus, there's still more.
+for an extra saving if you've traveled on a previous Amawaterways cruise Plus, there's still more.

 You'll get a free Travel Insider cocktail reception party on board, a special gift, as well as The Travel Insider himself (David Rowell) traveling with you all the way as your personal escort.